twse/random-stuff/README.md

 * **Ubunteros.htm**: Launchpad users who signed the Ubuntu Code of Conduct (partial list only).

 ## Bulk adding names to Mozilla credits list using command line
-You won't receive any emails when your name is added.
+You won't receive any emails when your name is added - this will only see the message in the logs.
 1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Copy names of contributors from Mozilla-related websites such as translation projects or local communities.
 3. Save the file as .csv (csv stands for comma separated value).